iquipsys-positron/iqp-docs-cmdlets/configurations/EventTemplates.md

 - Id < String >

-    A object id.
+    A template id.
 Required parameter.
-Can be retrieved from Get-IqtControlObjects
+Can be retrieved from Get-IqtEventTemplates

 - < CommonParameters >